 - Press Windows key + R to open up a Run dialog box.
 Then, type “cmd” and press Ctrl + Shift + Enter to open up an elevated Command Prompt.
 When prompted by UAC (User Account Control) window, click on Yes.

-- In the elevated command prompt, paste the following command to disable Microsoft Hyper V and press Enter:
+- In the elevated command prompt, paste the following commands one by one to disable Microsoft Hyper V and press Enter:

-- Once the command runs successfully, close the elevated Command Prompt and restart your computer.
+- Once the commands run successfully, close the elevated Command Prompt and restart your computer.

 - At the next startup, open a Virtualbox machine again and see if you’re still getting the same error message.

 If you’re still seeing the VT-x is not available (verr_vmx_no_vmx) error when you try to start a VM, move down to the next method below.

 2. Enable Nested virtualization from Avast Settings menu (if applicable)If you’re using Avast, keep in mind that an application update released in June 2017 adds an automatic feature that will automatically prevent VT-X from running on your system if certain conditions are met.